Redefining Technology

 C.Testing AI solutions

-D.AI fully integrated with renewables
+D.AI fully integrated with renewable sources

 5/6